pieroproietti/penguins-eggs/documents/WAY-TO-ARCHLINUX.md

-# WAY TO ARCH
+# Way to Archlinux

-We start from the `archlinux-2024.07.01-x86_64.iso` image, which is only 203 MB, and go to install arch.
+We start from the `archlinux-2024.07.01-x86_64.iso` image and go to install archlinux.

-We are logged automatically as as root without password, then install it: `archinstall`.
+We are logged automatically as root, then run: `archinstall`.

-just follow the instructions, add `lsb-release` and `git` to the additional packages.
+just follow the instructions.

 ## openssh installation
 We can add openssh to connect to remote: